-- ➤ All countywide candidates must file campaign financial reports using the free software provided by the SOE Office. - ➤ Campaign treasurers are tasked with official submission of the campaign financial reports on or before the report deadline; however, reports cannot be filed prior to the end of the reporting period. - ➤ Campaign financial reports will be uploaded onto the SOE Website for public viewing after the reports are accepted. - ➤ Candidates and campaign treasurers should try to get campaign financial reports completed and submitted for review before the report due date.
+• Campaign financial reports will be uploaded onto the SOE Website for public viewing after the reports are accepted.

+• Candidates and campaign treasurers should try to get campaign financial reports completed and submitted for review before the report due date.
 If errors are found in the reports, candidates will have time to correct the reports before the report due date if the reports are submitted for review early.

-5. Late Reports
+Late Reports

-➤ Campaign treasurers are tasked with submission of reports but Candidates are ultimately responsible for ensuring the timely filing of all required campaign reports.

-- The candidate will be subject to fines if campaign reports are late.
-(See Section 106.07, F.S.) - Any campaign treasurer, candidate, or political committee chair who willfully certifies the correctness of any report while knowing that such report is incorrect, false, or incomplete commits a misdemeanor of the first degree, punishable as provided in Section 775.082 or 775.083, F.S.
+- Campaign treasurers are tasked with submission of reports but Candidates are ultimately responsible for ensuring the timely filing of all required campaign reports.
+The candidate will be subject to fines if campaign reports are late.
+106.07 F.S. - Any campaign treasurer, candidate, or political committee chair who willfully certifies the correctness of any report while knowing that such report is incorrect, false, or incomplete commits a misdemeanor of the first degree, punishable as provided in Section 775.082 or 775.083, F.S.
+106.07 (5) F.S.

-Campaign financial reports cannot be filed prior to the end of the reporting period regardless of activity or inactivity.
+Campaign financial reports may not be filed prior to the end of the reporting period regardless of activity or inactivity.

 - Any report deemed incomplete by the SOE Office will be accepted on a conditional basis and the campaign treasurer will be notified by the SOE Office of why the report is deemed to be incomplete.
-(See Section 106.07(2), F.S.) - The SOE Office may notify the campaign treasurer of the incomplete report by: - Registered mail explaining why the report is incomplete and giving 7 days from receipt of the notice to file an addendum to the report providing all information necessary to complete the report. - Telephone that the report is incomplete and request the information necessary to complete the report.
+106.07(2) F.S. - The SOE Office may notify the campaign treasurer of the incomplete report by: - Registered mail explaining why the report is incomplete and giving 3 days from receipt of the notice to file an addendum to the report providing all information necessary to complete the report. - Telephone that the report is incomplete and request the information necessary to complete the report.

-6. Late Report Fines
+Late Report Fines

-- Any candidate failing to file a report on the designated due date shall be subject to a fine for each late day payable only from personal funds of the candidate.
-(See Section 106.07(8), F.S.) - The fine shall be \$50 per day for the first 3 days late, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report. - The fine shall be \$500 per day for each additional late day after the initial 3 days late, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.
+Any candidate failing to file a report on the designated due date shall be subject to a fine for each late day payable only from personal funds of the candidate.
+106.07(8) F.S.

+- The fine shall be \$50 per day for the first 3 days late, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report. - The fine shall be \$500 per day for each additional late day after the initial 3 days late, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.